Inference From Visible Information And Background Knowledge: Extensions and special cases

+\begin{proof} As in earlier undecidability results, such as Theorem \ref{thm:undecidexistpsbdisjunction}, we will give the proof for the unrestricted version of the problem, which asserts the existence of an instance with a $\NSB$, finite or infinite.

-\begin{proof} We given a reduction from a tiling problem that is specified by a set of tiles $T$, an initial tile $t_\bot \in T$, and horizontal and vertical constraints $H, V \subseteq T \times T$.
-As before, we will deal for simplicity with the infinite variant, thus considering the problem of tiling the infinite grid $\bbN\times\bbN$.
+We give a reduction from a tiling problem that is specified by a set of tiles $T$, an initial tile $t_\bot \in T$, and horizontal and vertical constraints $H, V \subseteq T \times T$.
+In order to match the unrestricted version of $\exists \NSB$, we will deal with the infinite tiling variant, thus considering the problem of tiling the infinite grid $\bbN\times\bbN$.

-As usual, we will have visible relations $E_H$ and $E_V$ representing the horizontal and vertical edges of the grid.
-As these relations must be associated with CQ-view definitions, we add hidden copies $E'_H$ and $E'_V$ of them and enforce the trivial dependencies:
+As before, we will have visible relations $E_H$ and $E_V$ representing the horizontal and vertical edges of the grid.
+Recall that every visible relation must be associated with a CQ-view definition on a subset of hidden relations.
+In particular, for the relations $E_H,E_V$ it is sufficient to introduce hidden copies $E'_H,E'_V$ and enforce the trivial dependencies:

-Similarly, each node of the grid has to be associated with a tile in $T$, and this will be represented by a tuple of visible unary relations $U_t$ and hidden copies $U'_t$, and constrain them with the dependencies $U_t(x) ~\iff~ U'(t)$, for all $t \in T$.
+Similarly, each node of the grid has to be associated with a tile in $T$, and this will be represented by some visible unary relations $U_t$, together with the corresponding hidden copies $U'_t$.
+We have associated sentences in the background theory: $U_t(x) ~\iff~ U'_t(x)$, for all $t \in T$.

 As in earlier undecidability results, such as Theorem \ref{thm:booleancombund}, the first goal is to ensure that for each node, there exists at most one predecessor and at most one successor for the relations $E_H$ and $E_V$.
 We explain how to ensure this for the successor case and the relation $E_H$, but similar constructions work for the other cases.
 We introduce a hidden relation $\hfuncchallenge$ of arity $4$, and a visible relation $\errhfun$ of arity $3$ with the associated CQ-view definition